 To provide the services of immunization, access to ante-natal care, family planning, health education, malnutrition and malaria prevention and water and sanitation improvement projects in the communities served by the health facilities

 Karin health facilities work with children, families and communities to strengthen their capacity to take more responsibility for their health and wellbeing.
-We provide education and advice on helping families about their health.
+We provide education and advice on helping families with their health.
 We also work together with other partners on health promotion initiatives within schools and in the community.
-This program addresses issues that affect their health through the support and self-help groups that offer peer education support in coping.
+This program addresses issues that affect health through the support and self-help groups that offer peer education support in coping.
 As such, our Programs contribute to the development of healthy communities.

 What we do now and can improve upon to ensure we can provide the services needed